Positron00/WebAgent/README.md

 A sophisticated AI system built as a microservice architecture that combines a modern Next.js frontend with a powerful LangGraph-based multi-agent backend.
 The platform enables complex research, analysis, and reporting through specialized AI agents.

-**Version: 2.4.8** - Fixed citation behavior to properly respect the "Cite Sources" toggle setting.
-When disabled, citation references no longer appear in message text, independent of the "Agentic" toggle setting.
-This update ensures consistent user experience with more control over how sources are displayed.
-Previous improvements in 2.4.7 include enhanced markdown formatting with left-justified content and clearer section separation, while 2.4.6 fixed Jest configuration, Next.js font loading conflicts, and API route configurations.
+**Version: 2.4.9** - Fixed version inconsistency across the application by updating the client-side version number to match the package version.
+This ensures consistent version reporting in logs and API requests.
+Previous version 2.4.8 fixed citation behavior to properly respect the "Cite Sources" toggle setting, while 2.4.7 enhanced markdown formatting with left-justified content and clearer section separation.

 ## Architecture